-- Rest your body – It might be tempting for you to rush right back into your daily physical routine, especially as you begin to feel better after a concussion.
+It might be tempting for you to rush right back into your daily physical routine, especially as you begin to feel better after a concussion.
 If you’re an athlete, you might want to return to play sooner than your body is ready.
 Strenuous physical activity that elevates your heart rate might worsen post-concussion symptoms like headache, dizziness, and nausea.
 Light exercise such as walking, yoga, or riding a stationary bicycle, may be beneficial during the recovery process as long as it doesn’t increase your symptoms.

-- Get ample sleep – Your body goes through stages of healing and repair while you are asleep, and your brain is no exception.
+Your body goes through stages of healing and repair while you are asleep, and your brain is no exception.
 Getting ample sleep is especially important for people who are recovering from a concussion.
 It is common for simple, regular activities like doing the dishes, walking the dog, or doing homework to feel more exhausting during the healing process.
 Try to maintain a regular sleep cycle by going to sleep at the same time each night and taking short naps throughout the day if needed.

-- Identify and do your best to avoid triggers – During the healing process, you might find that there are certain factors that will worsen your symptoms.
+During the healing process, you might find that there are certain factors that will worsen your symptoms.
 For some, environmental triggers like bright lights or loud noises will make them feel worse.
 For others, reading a book or watching television can cause an increase in pain or discomfort.
 Whatever your triggers might be, do your best to minimize or eliminate your exposure to them.
 This will help to speed up the recovery process after a concussion.

-- Have your neck checked by an upper cervical chiropractor – When you’ve sustained a blow to the head strong enough to cause any concussion – mild, moderate, or severe – there is a very good chance that your neck also sustained injury.
+When you’ve sustained a blow to the head strong enough to cause any concussion – mild, moderate, or severe – there is a very good chance that your neck also sustained injury.
 Upper cervical chiropractors focus on the uppermost vertebra in the neck, the atlas, which is positioned just beneath the skull.
 The atlas holds up the head and can easily become misaligned by a concussive force.
 A misaligned atlas can lead to the persistence of concussion symptoms such as headaches or migraines, vertigo, neck pain, tinnitus (ringing in the ears), and cognitive issues.